Home > Mac Data Recovery Tips

 How can you fix the unrecognized external SSD and access your files stored on it?
 You'll find the solutions to fix the unrecognized or undetected external SSD in this post.

-Share this helpful post with more people to fix the external SSD not recognized on Mac issue.
+Share this helpful post with more people to fix the external SSD not recognized on the Mac issue.

 As you can't access the important files on your external SSD if it is not showing up, data loss may subsequently happen.
 To avoid such frustration, you'd better try to recover the data from your unrecognized external SSD immediately.